artifacthealth/tsreflect-compiler/README.md

 Custom annotation work alongside standard JsDoc annotations.
 The TsReflect compiler will ignore all standard JsDoc annotations.
 The [tsreflect.config.json](https://github.com/artifacthealth/tsreflect-compiler/blob/master/lib/tsreflect.config.json) file in the ```lib/``` directory contains a list of ignored annotations.
-This list can be modified to suite your notes.
+This list can be modified to suite your needs.

 For example, custom annotations can be used to add [JPA](http://en.wikipedia.org/wiki/Java_Persistence_API)-style annotations to classes for an ORM: